magic282/MXNMT/README.md

 ## Data

 The current code uses IWSLT 2009 Chinese-English corpus as training, development and test data.
-Please request this data set or use other available parallel corpus.
+Please request this data set or **use other available parallel corpus**.
 Data statistics,

 | training | dev | test |
 |----------|-----|------|
 | 81819    | 446 | 504  |

+## Attention
+The author cannot distribute this dataset. **Any email requesting this dataset to the code author will not be replied.**
 ### Dev/Test Data Format
 The reference number of IWSLT 2009 Ch-En is 7, for example:
 ```